Medsabkhi21/MedSabkhi21/README.md

 </h1>

 <h5 align="center">
-My name is Mohamed Sabkhi and I'm an applied maths and information technology Student.
+My name is Mohamed Sabkhi and I'm an Applied Maths and Software Engineering Student.
 I'm from Tunisia , living in Sfax and currently an intern at @Ettasahil.
 I'm passionate about machine learning and mathematics.

 ## What am I up to?